C4ndyF1sh/Overboard-guide-iOS/README.md

 3Gb devices: jetsamctl -l 2490 Pomelo

-*For Pomelo you need to use this command, Replace 5490 with the ones recommened above for your device ram:
+*For Pomelo on iOS 16+ you need to use this command, Replace 5490 with the ones recommened above for your device ram:

 _while true
 do